TM2611/digital-garden/_notes/002 Permanent Notes/Awareness vs Understanding.md

 Created: Friday 25th August 2023 00:29:40
 # Topic/Concept/Idea

+Awareness serves as the initial step in the process of understanding.

 Consider the two following situations:

 1. Seeing a flash of movement in the corner of your eye, but not catching what exactly it was